brenmcnamara/ML/papers/008/README.md

 The main problem ("people problem") that this paper is addressing is the need for better language models.
-The motivation of creating a better language model comes from the need to use these model to solve real-word AI problems in natural language such as speech-to-text transcription, machine translation, and semantic analysis.
+The motivation of creating a better language model comes from the need to use these models to solve real-word AI problems in natural language such as speech-to-text transcription, machine translation, and semantic analysis.